VictorBrzezinskiDev/FlashWizz-Flashcard-Project/README.md

 - This project was built for DevJam, and was heavily inspired by [Brainscape](https://www.brainscape.com)

-- This is my first project built with react, with little to no prior experience of the framework.
+- This is my first project built with react, with little to no prior experience of the framework, and first project published to github.

   **A [live version](https://extraordinary-daffodil-435391.netlify.app/) of the website can be seen here**